 On this nature reserve, you can observe 6 ecological systems equally necessary for the protection and conservation of the Salt Flats.
 The ecosystems are subtropical dry forests, Hypersaline Lagoons, Salt Marshes, Seagrass, Marine Lagoons, Coral Reefs, and Mangroves.

-Top Rated Tours to Cabo Rojo Beaches & West Coast
+Top Rated Tours to Cabo Rojo & West Coast from San Juan

 If you look closely, the salt flats look like abstract works of art.
 If you’re into nature photography, this is one place you don’t want to miss.